Puxtril/colmi-docs/docs/commands.md

 Notify Characteristic (Responses): 6e400003-b5a3-f393-e0a9-e50e24dcca9e
 ```

-Commands seem to be the first Characteristic added to the API - the newer version is in Historical Data.
-Some Commands send split arrays, and will contain a different structure depending on the array index.
-These will be noted below.
+This set of commands was likely the first Characteristic added - some commands here have newer versions in [Big Data](bigdata.md).
+Some Commands send split arrays, and will contain a different structure depending on the array index ([example](commands.md#heart-rate)).

-Each packet will have the following 16-byte structure:
+Each command listed has the following 16-byte structure:

 ```c
 struct Command {